Alternative Dispute Resolution

 A Pathway Where Potentially Everyone Can Win

-Growing and sustaining a successful business is far more of a dynamic endeavor than any other time in history, especially with globalization and our virtual marketplace.
+Growing and sustaining a successful business is far more of a dynamic endeavor than during any other time in history, especially with globalization and our virtual marketplace.

 As a result, relationships between people inside and outside of the work environment are increasingly complex.
 Given the hyper-competitiveness of our world, more individuals and organizations are turning to legal counsel to resolve a range of disputes that a generation ago would be addressed less formally.